flhofer/dell_TB16_firmware/README.md

 ## Video outputs and resolutions

 The device has three video sources: MST-1's ports, MST-2's ports, and the TB3 port on the back.
 Each can deliver 3840x2160 (4K) @ 60Hz.
-While chip-wise, 3x4k @ 60Hz is possible, upstream bandwidth limits cap such a configuration to 1x @ 60Hz + 2x @ 30Hz (see [Architecture and bandwidth model](#architecture-and-bandwidth-model)).
+While the chip supports 3x4K @ 60Hz, upstream bandwidth limits cap this configuration to 1x @ 60Hz + 2x @ 30Hz (see [Architecture and bandwidth model](#architecture-and-bandwidth-model)).
 We need to clarify how using the TB3 port for video affects MST performance.
 (I will test as soon as I have a TB3 monitor) The possible graphics mode table lists only single- and dual-screen configurations for USB-C, with no configurations listed for Thunderbolt mode.
 Note: an attached USB-C display steals one of the MST streams.

 Each MST device serves two ports: DP and VGA for MST-1 and mini-DP and HDMI for MST-2.
-If both MST's ports are in use, the output either halves the frequency (e.g., 3840x2160@30Hz) or reduces the resolution to 2560x1440@60Hz.
+If both MST ports are in use, the output either halves the frequency (e.g., 3840x2160@30Hz) or reduces the resolution to 2560x1440@60Hz.
 VGA may be limited to 2048x1280.
-However, due to bandwidth and software/graphics card limits, at most, three monitors may be in operation simultaneously.
-Unique modes are possible with proprietary Dell hardware.
+However, due to bandwidth and software/graphics card limits, at most three monitors may operate simultaneously.
+Proprietary Dell hardware supports unique modes.
 Frequency-wise, Users report successful output at up to 1080p@165Hz (the monitor's max).
 See the following screenshot from the Dell TB Docks 3/4 user manual (source: dell.com):

 ![Resolutions screen](images/resolutions.png)

 ### Architecture and bandwidth model

 The TB16 uses DP 1.2-class video paths on its dock outputs (see the Dell TB16 docs and the resolution table).
 The Alpine Ridge TB3 generation used here supports two DP inputs to be routed through the TB controller (`DisplayPort 1.2`, `Port Configuration: Dual`), i.e., architecturally up to `2 x (HBR2 x4)` from the host to the dock.
 In practice, this means the dock can usually handle combinations like `1x 4K@60 + 2x 4K@30` (host/monitor-dependent), but not `3x 4K@60`, as that would require three DP flows.
 At the same time, the actual supported flows also depend on the upstream TB controller.
-If your laptop does not support two DP streams per port, you cannot use two MST devices at the same time, e.g., no DP and mDP monitors at the same time.
+If your laptop doesn't support two DP streams per port, you cannot use two MST devices at the same time (e.g., no DP and mDP monitors at the same time).

 A reference architecture sketch by Phiarc (community reverse engineering [Lenovo Thunderbolt 3 Dock block diagram](https://commons.wikimedia.org/wiki/File:Lenovo_Thunderbolt_3_Dock_40AC_block_diagram.svg)) shows how a MST VMM3320 can handle two DisplayPorts, a VGA and an HDMI connector all in one device; this also matches the leaked specs for a VMM5320, the chip's sucessor for DP1.4 and HDMI 2.x.
 The Dell dock instead used a VMM3320 with native VGA and a VMM3330 with native HDMI.
 A plausible reason for separate VMM3320/VMM3330 paths is to avoid one shared MST becoming the bottleneck for all legacy ports.
-It makes the design mode expensive, but allows now for higher throughput.
+It makes the design more expensive, but allows for higher throughput now.

 > [!NOTE]
-> Dell documents a 5K (5120x2880) limitation on TB16 over dual DP/mDP (first one in single display list) for some systems with switchable graphics as a design limitation, with workarounds such as disabling switchable graphics (where supported) or using TB3-to-dual-DP adapters (KB `000175286`).
+> Dell documents a 5K (5120x2880) limitation on TB16 over dual DP/mDP (the first one in the single-display list) for some systems with switchable graphics as a design limitation, with workarounds such as disabling switchable graphics (where supported) or using TB3-to-dual-DP adapters (KB `000175286`).

 A laptop + Dock can support up to 4 screens (panels) if your graphics adapter supports it.
 On `i915` compatible systems, you can check how many displays your card supports with
 ```